axonftw/axon-site/README.md

 # 🎮 PX Scripts - FiveM Server Website Template

-A modern, responsive, and feature-rich FiveM server website template designed for professional server hosting.
+A modern, responsive, and feature-rich FiveM server website template designed for professional servers.
 This template provides everything you need to showcase your FiveM server with live player statistics, comprehensive information pages, and a sleek user interface.

 ## ✨ Features